 Before law school, Christina worked at the Maya Angelou Academy as a Leadership Corps Student Advocate and interned as an Investigator at the Public Defender Service for the District of Columbia.
 Christina is a graduate of Georgetown University where she majored in both Psychology and Sociology and concentrated in Social Justice Analysis.
 A native Southern Californian, Christina lives in Los Angeles.

 We operate two schools in New Orleans, the Travis Hill School at the Youth Study Center and the Travis Hill School at the Orleans Justice Center.
 Each school is fully staffed, with teachers, student support services staff, and administrators.
-To learn more about the Travis Hill Schools and for a complete listing of staff at the schools, click here.
+And the Welcoming Project provides each of our Fellows (system-involved youth) with the tools and support they need to pursue their passion, develop their social, academic, and employment skills, build a rewarding life, and contribute positively to the New Orleans community.
+To learn more about Travis Hill NOLA click here.